LIEUTENANT-COLONEL SYDNEY LONG JACOB CIE

 3 Evelyn Mary, born at Madhopur, Punjab, 3rd November 1871, died in 1953.

-4 Gertrude Petronella.
+4 Gertrude Petronella, who died in 1965.
 She married Henry Deacon Allen.
-She died in 1965.

 According to his son Sydney Montague, he converted to the teachings of the Plymouth Brethren, founded by John Nelson Darby.
 This is confirmed by Alexis, his brother, in the little biography he wrote about his sister Evelyn Mary after her death.
 He was apparently a member of the 'inner cabinet', which consisted at the time of a Colonel Beckett, a General Haig and his father.
 He met Col Becket who introduced him to the teaching of the brethren, whom he then joined, something that did not go down well with his father Major-General Herbert Jacob.